adamfowleruk/mljs/planning.md

   - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
  - Core: TripleConfig
   - Support loading of OWL / other ontologies to populate triple config object
+ - Core: Search Options builder - hide sem:triples elements from snippet highlighting
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
+ - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
+  - Intro to semantics in MarkLogic
+   - Manually load in some triple in N-triples format, and query this in QConsole and rest to show the ideas behind what we're doing
+    - Include a sprinkling of 'why do this with triples?' / 'why triples are cool!' type slides
+   - Do a query that you can't do in relational / document search alone -> Idea of context, defining the 'relationship' not just the presence of data
+  - Manually define a new triple (mention we'll suggest triples in the future) for a XHTML document
+   - Includes setting up your own ontology in the semanticcontext object
+   - Include 'automatically link root entity back to document' via documentcontext object (to be created)
+  - Add sparql query widget using same ontology
+   - Add entity facts and content linking search widget
+   - Add relationship visualisation widget
+  - Implying triples from document content
+   - define a trigger to highlight key XML with known terms
+   - link these xml elements to the ontology via the suggestions widget
+  - Inferencing
+   - Start with a query for which you have the data, but which creating a sparql query is non trivial
+   - Use inferencing as a way to suggest triples that would make the query simpler
+   - Show the new query, and that the same answers are produced
+  - Sparql 1.1 in MarkLogic 7
+   - Show what parts of the spec are there, and which ones we're missing, but which ones *can* be provided with a little work
+   - Inferencing - we've shown, but should mention here
+   - aggregates (count, sum, avg, etc.)
+  - Other cool things we could do with MarkLogic
+   - Combine triple search with content search
+   - Alerting with triples (+drawbacks - document level, not triple level)
  - Tools: Windows batch file versions of developer required (non build related) bash scripts, including mljsme
   - mljsme
   - TEST ml.bat roxy deploy